-AiMesh is a free feature Asus brought to most of its routers in early 2018, and it has proved to be one of the best ways to build a home Wi-Fi mesh system.
+AiMesh is a free feature Asus brought to most of its routers in early 2018, and it has proved to be one of the most versatile ways to build a home Wi-Fi mesh system.
 I’ll explain it all in this post.

 Dong’s note: Since I first published this post on February 24, 2018, I’ve been using/testing more than a dozen AiMesh routers — in too many combos to count.
-In the past two years, Asus has released many firmware revisions with numerous changes, bug fixes, and, for the most part, improvements on this feature.
+In the past two years, Asus has released many firmware revisions to — for the most part, though not always — bring in improvements on this feature.
 This update, posted on February 13, 2020, aims to reflect the latest state of Asus’s AiMesh, including the support for Wi-Fi 6.

 Asus AiMesh Wi-Fi System